catb0x/Roblox-Shaders-Guide/README.md

 ### Error: "A supported game is required to use this feature"

 1. **Make sure Bloxstrap is installing Roblox as `eurotrucks2.exe` instead of `RobloxPlayerBeta.exe`**
-2. Disable and enable the overlay, restart, update Roblox, update your Drivers, and if it still breaks, reinstall GeForce Experience and repeat steps 1 to 5
+2. Disable and enable the overlay, restart, update Roblox, update your Drivers, reinstall GeForce Experience, or reinstall drivers and repeat steps 1 to 5